r1sque/Electron-Mc-Launcher/README.md

+# My Electron App

 An attempt at making a minecraft launcher using electronjs and tailwincss
-# My Electron App

-This is a simple Electron application built with TypeScript.
-It serves as a template for creating cross-platform desktop applications using web technologies.

 ## Project Structure